DanoDataScientist/medicare-ipps-sqlite/README.md

 * Add your SQL query statement(s) to the `analysis.config` file.
 * Each SQL query statement needs a unique identifier (`q1`, `q2`, `q3`, etc).
 * Run the following command from the terminal: `python main.py --analyze`
-* This will run the analysis.
+* The results of your SQL queries will be written to the `results` directory.

 ## Database schema